K0rgana/web-advcd/README.md

      //hook that allows you to dispatch actions to the Redux store const dispatch = useDispatch();

-     // Getting the current user from the redux store const currentUser = useSelector((state) => state.trainer.currentUser);
+     // Getting the current user from the Redux store const currentUser = useSelector((state) => state.trainer.currentUser);

      // this hook is called when the component is mounted